"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: The Dataset Explanation Framework

 \subsubsection{Introduction}

-This section examines explanations that take into account differences between datasets by considering which features are intrinsically important in either dataset relative to the underlying task.
-An intrinsically important feature is one whose importance for the underlying data distribution remains stable across multiple well-trained models and perturbations of the dataset. \citet{rid} show that not considering this model-agnostic representation of feature importance can cause researchers to arrive at multiple equally valid, yet contradictory conclusions about the data.
+This section examines explanations that take into account differences between datasets by considering \textit{which features are intrinsically important in both datasets relative to the underlying task}.
+An intrinsically important feature is one whose importance for the underlying data distribution remains stable across multiple well-trained models and perturbations of the dataset. \citet{donnelly2023rashomon} show that not considering this model-agnostic representation of feature importance can cause researchers to arrive at multiple equally valid -- yet contradictory -- conclusions about the data.
 After determining the intrinsic importance of features, we ask the question: \textit{Given Datasets $\mD$ and $\mD^\prime$, which $K$ examples from Dataset $\mD^\prime$ should I remove so that the intrinsic importance of features in both datasets for the underlying task are as similar as possible?} To the best of our knowledge, this is a novel way of looking at two datasets while taking into account an underlying task (e.g., classification).
-To determine intrinsic feature importances for a labeled dataset, we employ the Rashomon Importance Distribution (RID) framework of \citet{rid}.
-This quantifies the importance of a feature across the set of all good models in a class.
-Given a dataset $\mD$, a hypothesis class $\mathcal{F}$, regularization strength $\lambda$, and tolerance $\epsilon$, the Rashomon set $\mathcal{R}$ is defined as the set of all models in $\mathcal{F}$ whose empirical losses are within $\epsilon$ of the minimum empirical loss \cite{rashomon_set}:
+To determine intrinsic feature importances for a labeled dataset, we employ the Rashomon Importance Distribution (RID) framework of \citet{donnelly2023rashomon}. \cite{donnelly2023rashomon} show that this method, which quantifies the importance of a feature across the set of all good models in a class, results in feature importances that are highly robust to dataset perturbations.
+Given a dataset $\mD$, a hypothesis class $\mathcal{F}$, regularization strength $\lambda$, and tolerance $\epsilon$, the Rashomon set $\mathcal{R}$ is defined as the set of all models in $\mathcal{F}$ whose empirical losses are within $\epsilon$ of the minimum empirical loss \citep{rashomon_set}:

+is the regularized empirical loss for the dataset, with loss function $L$ and model sparsity $R(f)$ (e.g. the number of leaves in a decision tree).
 Our intrinsic variable importance will average a variable importance metric over Rashomon sets constructed on bootstrap samples.